vietmap-company/vietmap-gl-react-native/packages/react-native-app/README.md

-# MapLibre React Native Example App
+# VietMapGL React Native Example App

 This is an app to demonstrate the possibilities of `@vietmap/vietmap-gl-react-native` within React Native.
 Follow the [CONTRIBUTING](/CONTRIBUTING.md#react-native-app) guide, on how to use it during development.